yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 How do we combine two Push programs?

-Let's also remember that a program is a tree of instructions.
+A program is a tree of instructions.
 Push programs are no exception.
 To combine two trees, we can select a random node from each tree and *swap the subtrees that root from that node*.
 The result will be two new trees.
 Since we only need one new individual, we can discard one of the new trees.

 For example, if we have the next two trees and the random nodes are marked with yellow: